MudasirIrshad/MERN_Projects/Course Selling App/README.md

 # MERN_Projects
-Here we Create a fully featured MERN projects.
+Creating a fully featured MERN project.
-In these projects we use different MERN techniques to improve our development skills.
+In this project we will create a fully functional Course Selling Application.

-STEPS TO RUN THE PROJECTs:
+STEPS TO RUN THE PROJECT:

 For FrontEnd:
 1. npm create vite@latest